marcelm/cutadapt/README.md

 v1.1
 ----
-* Allow to "anchor" 5' adapters (-g), forcing them to be a prefix of the read.
+* Allow to "anchor" 5' adapters (`-g`), forcing them to be a prefix of the read.
-  To use this, add the special character '^' to the beginning of the adapter sequence.
+  To use this, add the special character `^` to the beginning of the adapter sequence.
 * Add the "-N" option, which allows 'N' characters within adapters to match literally.
 * Speedup of approx. 25% when reading from .gz files and using Python 2.7.
 * Allow to only trim qualities when no adapter is given on the command-line.